Nova Scotia Certificate of Qualification

 The Certificate of Proficiency is a time-limited provincial, post-secondary credential, issued by the Nova Scotia Apprenticeship Agency to a person who experiences difficulty passing the certification exam due to barriers not related to their skills, knowledge and competency in the trade.
 The Certificate of Proficiency allow the person to continue practicing the trade while they address the barriers in preparation for challenging the certification exam.
 Individuals applying for a Certificate of Proficiency must demonstrate, through practical skills, that they meet the standards and requirements established for that trade and has worked a significant amount of time in the trade.
 The criteria for meeting the requirements of the Certificate of Proficiency are set out in the General Regulations and include: having worked in the trade for at least 18,000 hours; experienced cultural barriers, literacy barriers or education barriers that prevent them from passing the certification examination; needing time to develop functional, English language skills; or has unsuccessfully written the certification exam at least twice.

-• If your CQ was issued in Nova Scotia, no action required.
+- If your CQ was issued in Nova Scotia, no action is required.